flanagancd68/talmidimway/content/commentary/genesis/gen3/2023-02-12-gen24/conversion.md

   - We start with the immediate narrative: a literal servant was sent to gather a literal bride for Isaac.

   - But some layers go beyond the literal sense, such as types and shadows, hints that go beyond the literal meaning and may be connected with other passages, prophecy (which itself may have a short-term and a long-range fulfillment), mystical/esoteric meanings, and finally, life application for us many thousands of years and miles removed from where/when these stories took place.

-{{< callout warning >}}
-Taking a strictly allegorical position of interpretation is not usually correct, UNLESS, the context of the original passage is clearly intended to be interpreted as an allegory.
-More often than not, allegories lead to error, and "front-page exegesis" as we discussed in our Revelation study.
-{{< /callout >}}

 - Genesis 24 is a straightforward narrative, but when we apply typology, we see a vivid picture of Jesus and the church.